MichaelJOHare/MichaelJOHare/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working through the Tech Elevator Java bootcamp and will be graduating in mid August.
-So far I've learned how to make command line interface programs in Java, use postgreSQL to modify databases, and how to connect those two together using the Spring Framework for Java.
-We've also recently learned how to utilize JavaScript frameworks such as Vue.js to make responsive webpages.
+My name is Michael O'Hare, I recently graduated from the Tech Elevator Java coding bootcamp where I spent hundreds of hours learning how to write software applications.
+We learned how to write the back end of our projects in Java and connect it to a PostgreSQL database with the Spring framework.
+The front end of our projects were written using HTML, CSS, and JavaScript (as well as JS frameworks like Vue.js).
+I have collected the pair programming projects we worked on here on my github as well as our final capstone project where we made a movie recommendation website that allowed users to register, sign in, create profiles, and choose their favorite genre for a profile so they could be given a list of movies based on the genre they favorited.

-With only a few more weeks left in until graduation I'm beginning my search for a job as a junior developer.
+Having just graduated, I'm beginning my search for a job as a junior developer.
 If you see anything on this github that interests you feel free to reach out!